Hill House Home Drops Its New Nap Dress Collection

 If you are a Hill House Home Nap Dress fan, then you are in for a treat.
 Just in time for the sweltering heat, the brand launched its largest collection to date: Nap Dress Summer.
 Inspired by dreamy coastal Italian towns, these pieces will have you ready to tackle warm-weather adventures, whether it's boating off the Amalfi Coast or just dining alfresco in your backyard.

 Nap Dress Summer includes much of what the brand has become known for, such as the popular Ellie Nap Dress, but in new colorways.
 There are also new silhouettes and fabrics available in fantastical prints and dreamy hues that even those loyal to the Nap Dress universe have never seen before.
-We’ve highlighted a few of the looks we’re excited about and break down some of the dazzling options in this latest drop.
+We’ve highlighted a few of the looks we’re excited about and broke down some of the dazzling options in this latest drop.

 Advertisement

-The Ellie Nap Dress is hands down the No. 1 bestseller from Hill House Home.
-Its classic flowy skirt and elasticized bodice make it super flexible and allow it to fit most bodies seamlessly.
+The Ellie Nap Dress is hands down the number one bestseller from Hill House Home.
+Its classic, flowy skirt and elasticized bodice make it super flexible and allow it to fit most bodies seamlessly.
 The Blue Mosaic Poplin print, one of the newly released colorways, is made from 97% cotton and 3% spandex — a departure from the other prints and colors, which are made of linen.

 If you are a fan of Ellie but prefer to let your legs breathe, Elizabeth is for you.
-It's a great choice for casual-feeling events and parties due to its length.
+It's a great choice for casual events and parties due to its length.
 However, you could easily pair it with heels to give it a more dressed-up feel.

 The pricier collector's edition of the Ellie dress can work its magic at almost any formal occasion.
 Tulle gives it a more elevated feel than the traditional cotton or linen versions.
 If you own a few nap dresses already, it may be worth indulging in one specifically designed for making a statement.